msg-systems/datatransfer/README.md

     </transferBlock>
   </TransferJob>
 ```
+  - An editor with XSD support is helpful to get context help on writing the job file, i.e. Visual Studio code with plugin „XML“ from „Red Hat“ https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml
+  - Examples of connection strings can be found for instance at https://www.connectionstrings.com/
 - Start/Test the tool: datatransfer.exe -f [fullpath to your job.xml]
 - to get more debug infos: datatransfer.exe -f [fullpath to your job.xml] -d
 - to get full list of parameters: datatransfer.exe -? or datatransfer.exe -h